 What are the most common reasons applications are not supported for funding?

 - Candidate ineligibility (non-U.S. citizenship or permanent residency; status on PHS-funded projects; etc.)

-- Absence of a strong, detailed mentoring/career development plan for the candidate.
+- Absence of a strong, detailed mentoring/career development plan for the candidate;

+How long will it take to receive a decision on my application once it is sent to NIDA for consideration?
 It takes approximately ten weeks from receipt of the application in NIDA’s Office of Diversity and Health Disparities until a funding decision is made.
 NIDA’s review committee makes every effort to ensure funding decisions on applications are made as expeditiously as possible.

-Complete information about the NIH diversity supplements program can be found in the NIH program announcement Research Supplements to Promote Diversity in Health-Related Research, NIH Guide, PA-12-149.
+How can I find out more about the NIH Diversity Supplements program?
+Complete information about the NIH diversity supplements program can be found in the NIH program announcement Research Supplements to Promote Diversity in Health-Related Research, NIH Guide, PA-16-288.